 By the time of the Technocalypse, vacuum cacti had been relegated to garden plants because terraforming programs had developed highly productive and adaptable species of terraforming and food plants.

 Terrarium plants are a distinct offshoot of vacuum cacti created for aesthetic and academic purposes.
 The original concept of terrarium plants was to create a plant with a closed internal ecosystem using additional, symbiotic species that would live within the plant.
 Such an idea, implemented in a very different fashion and scale, is also found in Dyson Trees and Green Bubbles.
-In fact, surviving records indicate that Interplanetary era genetic engineers working on Dyson Tree projects intended to use such complete internal ecosystems, though modern Dyson Trees have a much more limited range of symbiotes.
+In fact, surviving records indicate that Interstellar Era genetic engineers working on Dyson Tree projects intended to use such complete internal ecosystems, though modern Dyson Trees have a much more limited range of symbiotes.